UCL-ARC/museum_of_dreams/README.md

 ### AWS

 This project is hosted on AWS, if you do not have access to the account, let [Amanda Ho-Lyn](mailto:a.ho-lyn@ucl.ac.uk) know and she will arrange this.
-You may find it beneficial to read through the [current AWS setup docs](docs/baseAWSSetup.md) to gain an understanding of the architecture of the project.
+You may find it beneficial to read through the [the documentation](docs/table-of-contents.md) to gain an understanding of the architecture of the project.
 Also have a look at the [development SOP](docs/developmentSOP.md) for an idea of the general development flow.

 ### Running tests